Admicos/minecraft-wayland/README.md

 Because I **REALLY** had nothing better to do with my life.

-## Why is this better than [Waynotgonnaland](https://github.com/Admicos/waynotgonnaland)

-This doesn't require modding Minecraft, instead preferring to patch GLFW.
-You had to patch GLFW anyway to fix a pretty important freezing issue, so why not patch it for the other things too?

 ## Requirements

 - A version of Minecraft >= 1.13